mkain112/MTA-Ridership-Impact-of-COVID-19/README.md

 # Exploratory Data Analysis
 ## Turnstile Datasets
-Before I could run any hypothesis tests to try and help answer the questions I had, I first had to clean and make sense of the turnstile data from the MTA.
+Before I could run any hypothesis tests to try and help answer the questions I had, I first had to clean and make sense of the turnstile datasets from the MTA.
 The first thing I wanted to know before proceeding any further was, is there a difference in turnstile usage between 2019 and 2020.
 Since the data for the coronavirus didn't start until March 1, 2020.
 I decided to compare the timeframes of March 1st thru September 30th, for both 2019 and 2020.
 After cleaning the turnstile data for daily usuage across the city, I found the following results:

 ![image info](img/ridership_2019.png)

-I wanted to see what the drops in 2019 were from, so after further analysis, I discovered those were all during holiday weekends (i.e. Easter, Memorial Day, 4th of July, and Labor Day).
+I wanted to see what the drops in 2019 were from.
+After further analysis, I discovered those were all during holiday weekends (i.e. Easter, Memorial Day, 4th of July, and Labor Day).

 ![image info](img/ridership_2020.png)